 At Garg & Associates, we have experience in a multitude of Wills, Trusts & Estate Planning matters, including but not limited to the following:

 - Testamentary Trusts.
 You may choose to create a Trust within your Will as a way to manage assets for a spouse or children upon your death.
-For example, if it is your desire that your children only receive their inheritance upon reaching a certain age or obtaining a college degree, a Testamentary Trust is a tool you may use to achieve control over when, and under what circumstances, your heirs will receive their share of your estate.
+A Testamentary Trust is a tool to establish control over when, and under what circumstances, your heirs will receive their share of your estate.

 - Pour-Over Wills.
-A Pour-Over Will is a special type of Will that is often used in conjunction with a Trust.
-As its name suggests, a Pour-Over Will allocates any property not otherwise disposed of by your estate plan to a Trust already in existence.
-It is often used as a safeguard if, for example, assets exist at your death that were not transferred during your lifetime into a Living Trust: the Pour-Over Will serves as a mechanism to ’pour’ those assets into the Trust so that they will be distributed according to the terms of the Trust instrument.
+A Pour-Over Will allocates any property not otherwise disposed of by your estate plan to a Trust already in existence to ’pour’ those assets into the Trust so that they will be distributed according to the terms of the Trust instrument.

 - Statutory Durable Powers of Attorney.
-A Statutory Durable Power of Attorney allows you to appoint an agent to step into your shoes and manage your financial affairs upon your disability or incapacity without the need for a court-appointed guardianship.
-A Power of Attorney generally grants very broad powers, allowing this pre-appointed person to conduct every designated aspect of your personal business in the same way that you could.
+A Statutory Durable Power of Attorney allows you to appoint an agent to step upon your disability or incapacity without the need for a court-appointed guardianship.
+A Power of Attorney generally grants very broad powers, allowing this pre-appointed person to conduct every designated aspect of your personal business on your behalf.

 - Medical Powers of Attorney.
-When you execute a Medical Power of Attorney, you designate another person to make health care decisions for you in the event of your incapacity.
-This document is very useful in alleviating burden and conflict among family members, as it names a specific agent to authorize medical treatment on your behalf.
+A Medical Power of Attorney, designates a person to make health care decisions for you in the event of your incapacity.
 It is imperative that a qualified attorney assist in the drafting and execution of a Medical Power of Attorney to ensure strict compliance with Texas law.

 - Directive to Physicians.
 A Directive to Physicians, or ’Living Will,’ is an instrument by which you may make your wishes known with regard to artificial life support.
-In the event of a terminal condition, you will relieve your loved ones of a significant burden by executing a Directive pre-designating your feelings toward artificial life sustaining measures.
 Just as with a Statutory Durable or Medical Power of Attorney, it is essential to consult qualified legal counsel prior to signing a Directive to Physicians.

 - HIPPA Releases/Authorizations.
 Due to the strict privacy rules of the Health Insurance Portability and Accountability Act (HIPAA), a HIPPA Release is necessary to allow for the disclosure of your medical records and information.
 Even designating an agent through a Medical Power of Attorney will not authorize such agent to access your medical information; thus it is vital to execute both a Medical Power of Attorney and a HIPAA Release to ensure your agent’s ability to competently make medical decisions on your behalf.

 - Irrevocable Trusts.
-As its name suggests, an Irrevocable Trust cannot be changed or revoked.
-These trusts are most often seen in the form of an Irrevocable Life Insurance Trust, which is a tool designed to remove the proceeds of an insurance policy from the estate of the insured.
-Thus Irrevocable Trusts provide great benefits in estate tax planning, and require meticulous drafting in order to be effective.
+As its name suggests, an Irrevocable Trust cannot be changed or revoked, provides great benefits in estate tax planning, and require meticulous drafting in order to be effective.